ShivaAdhikari7/rest-api/README.md

 # RestAPI

 RestAPI provides API endpoint to signup, login searching, pagination, CRUD functionality for both Records and the User.
-The API endpoint is made using Node.js, Express.js and to store the data MySQL server is used.
+The API endpoint is made using Node.js, Express.js and to store the data MySQL database is used.

 ## How to install